If your baby is unsettled

 - While your baby is feeding, gently stroke the lumpy or tender area towards your nipple with your fingertips.
 This should help the milk to flow.

 - Get as much rest as possible.
 Go to bed if you can.

 - If you can, take a painkiller such as paracetamol or ibuprofen.

 If there's no improvement within 12 to 24 hours, or you start to feel worse, contact your GP or healthcare professional.
 If necessary, they can prescribe antibiotics that can be taken while breastfeeding.

 Stopping breastfeeding will make your symptoms worse, so ask for help and support early.

 Thrush and breastfeeding

-If you suddenly get sore, pink nipples after you’ve been feeding without problems for a while, you may have an infection known as thrush.
+If you suddenly get sore, pink nipples after you’ve been feeding without problems for a while, you may have an infection called thrush.
 Ask your health visitor or another breastfeeding supporter to check that your baby is attached effectively.
 Make an appointment with your GP.